Cambodia’s Tourism Rebounds to Near Pre-Crisis Levels, But Chinese Arrivals Lag Behind Regional Peers

 Opportunities for Diversification and Strategic Growth

 The significant geographic diversity in Vietnam and Thailand’s visitor profiles offers valuable lessons for Cambodia’s tourism strategy.
 While the recent 22.5% growth rate signals a positive outlook for the sector, broadening the appeal to include more distant markets could further strengthen the country’s competitiveness in the global tourism landscape.
-Cambodia’s regional focus has served as a stabilising factor, but expanding its tourism sources will be crucial for sustaining growth amid increasing competition.
+Cambodia’s regional focus has served as a stabilizing factor, but expanding its tourism sources will be crucial for sustaining growth amid increasing competition.

 Ensuring Sustainable Tourism Growth